GavinSanch/Gavins-design-projects-portfolio/docs/assignments/A03/index.md

 <img width="1913" height="1033" alt="Screenshot 2026-09-08 051619" src="https://github.com/user-attachments/assets/32f5ce53-c2bf-44c5-80c6-f9d6350a909d" />

-This is the Factor of Safety map on my beam; I decided to set the FOS higher than its standard to show how my calculated FOS was calculated correctly proving the part had an FOS of 4.45.
+This is the Factor of Safety map on my beam; I decided to set the FOS higher than its standard of 1 to show how my beam's calculated FOS was up to at least 4 since I calculated it had an FOS of 4.45.

 ## **Design Reflection**
 a.)